camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 ## Message uniqueness

-A message can have an optional message id — a unique id to ensure the message is published and processed only once (i.e. idempotency.)
+A message can have an optional message id — a unique id to ensure the message is published and processed only once (i.e. idempotency).
 The id can be any string, for example, a request id, a tracking number, or the offset/position in a message queue.

 A message is rejected and not correlated if a message with the same name, the same correlation key, and the same id is already buffered.
 After the message is discarded from the buffer, a message with the same name, correlation key, and id can be published again.